CreativeMaladjustment/stelligent-u-020201208/10-kms/README.md

 _For decrypting the ciphertext file, why didn't you have to specify a key?
 How did you have permission to decrypt?_

+> I wondered this also and assume the meta data about which key to use was in the output of the file.
+Thus when the decrypt was used it knew which key to use and if i had IAM rights to it allowed me to decrypt.

 #### Question: KMS Alias

 _Why is it beneficial to use a KMS Alias?_

+> Using an alias makes a more human readable and memorable key to use for encryption and decryption.
+Likely this helps make sure the right key is used depending on how use friendly the alias is named.

 ## Lesson 10.2: Implementation of KMS Keys in S3